 The company was founded in 1918 by Israel Cohen and Abraham Siegel.
 It is assumed that the current chairman and CFO is Jewish.
 In the past, a prominent rabbi arranged a mechiras chometz for C&S distributors.
-However, as mentioned above, according to Rav Moshe Feinstein zt”l, this sale would not include the chometz that C&S acquired during Pesach.
+However, as mentioned above, according to Rav Moshe Feinstein, zt”l, this sale would not include the chometz that C&S acquired during Pesach.
 Recently, another prominent Posek has been selling the entire company to a non-Jew for the duration of Pesach, so that any chometz bought during Pesach would also belong to that non-Jew.
 While this sale is to be welcomed, it is not without halachic difficulties.
-Efforts are currently underway to execute the sale in a manner which will conform to STAR-K guidelines.
-For updated information, please see www.star-k.org/passover.

 Stores which receive goods from C&S may also work with other non-Jewish distributors, and it is very difficult to determine whether any particular product was distributed by C&S or another company.
 As mentioned above, safek chometz sheovar olov haPesach is permitted, and this would include goods which may or may not have been owned by C&S during Pesach.
 However, if a person has the option of shopping at a store which does not receive goods from a Jewish distributor that may have owned chometz on Pesach, it is commendable to do so until four weeks after Pesach.6

 There are more than 35,000 supermarkets in America, and it is not possible to know who owns them or distributes to every one of them.
 A local Orthodox rabbi should be consulted for guidance regarding local stores and supermarkets, as well as resolution of any halachic issues.

 A&L Foods is a Jewish-owned distributor of kosher food which distributes to Giant, Target and Safeway in Baltimore, Maryland.
 A&L Foods sells their chometz to a non-Jew through the STAR-K. For this reason, various chometz products may be purchased immediately after Pesach in these stores in Baltimore.
 Click here for a complete list of these items.